Women in Economics is hosting a panel with speakers from many different sectors. Come listen to what they have to say!

-The graduate school seminar, offered during fall and winter quarters, is designed to help students who are interested in or currently applying to graduate school in fields typical of economic majors.
+The graduate school seminar, offered during fall and winter quarters, is designed to help students who are interested in or currently applying to graduate school in fields typical of economics majors.

 The EUB provides free tutoring hours daily for Econ 200/201 and Econ 300/301.
 Many tutors are also willing to help with specific 400-level courses that they have taken.
 See tutoring schedule for more information!

-This is the EUB’s quarterly newsletter.
-Topics vary, so pick up a copy at the end of each quarter or read it online!
+This is the EUB’s quarterly newsletter, written by our very own members.
+Topics vary, so pick up a copy at the end of each quarter in the main office or read it online!

 Annual Departmental Survey